boostcode/torijs/readme.md

 # Torii.js
 ## Backend as a service

-Torii.js allow you to setup quickly a backend using *node.js* and *mongodb*.
+Torii.js allow you to setup quickly a backend using *node.js* and *mongodb*, with the good looking taste of [AdminLTE](https://github.com/almasaeed2010/AdminLTE).
 All the fields are customizable and role defined.
 Also the system make use of a REST JSON api that allow you to create your favorite client for web, iOS or Android very quickly.